 Amtrak’s Quiet Cars maintains a library atmosphere.

-Headphones are mandatory, talking on your phone is forbidden, and no loud talking or loud snoring.
+Headphones are mandatory.
+Talking on your phone is forbidden, as is loud talking or snoring.

 You do not need a special ticket to use it; if you cannot or do not want to maintain this atmosphere, try a different one.